MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 Generally, you should set the Completeness required field to a high value.
 This is especially important if your analysis will focus on that field.

 For example, you might include a ManagerId attribute.
 You might at first not think that you’re analyzing manager behavior and you might be tempted to omit this attribute.
-But building the organization hierarchy is used implicitly by many Workplace Analytics analyses – for differentiating different work groups, for determining high and low quality meetings based on how many levels attend, and more.
+But building the organization hierarchy is used implicitly by many Workplace Analytics analyses – for differentiating different work groups, for determining high- and low-quality meetings based on how many levels attend, and more.

 #### Set a lower value